Consider Clinical Trials for Lung Cancer

 Clinical trials are carefully monitored research studies that help physicians determine the best treatments.
 Clinical trials are randomized, with some participants receiving the best known standard of care and other participants receiving the new therapy being tested.

-Legg's doctor found a clinical trial that was perfect for her: a trial testing the use of immunotherapy with the targeted therapy, eroltinib (Tarceva®).
-Legg would get eroltinib, a standard treatment for her type of cancer.
+Legg's doctor found a clinical trial that was perfect for her: a trial testing the use of immunotherapy with the targeted therapy, erlotinib (Tarceva®).
+Legg would get erlotinib, a standard treatment for her type of cancer.
 She'd also get an immunotherapy drug that has shown promise as a lung cancer treatment.
 Doctors suspect that the two treatments may be more effective together; the clinical study will help them understand how patients react when the two medications are given together.
 The results of the study will ultimately influence the future treatment of lung cancer.

 Clinical Trials = Great Care

 Some people shy away from clinical trials because they're afraid they might miss out on an effective treatment.
 But that fear is misplaced.
 Ethically, physicians cannot withhold treatment from patients, and all patients enrolled in a clinical trial are carefully monitored throughout the trial.
 In clinical trials, all patients receive care—either the new drug being tested or the best known standard of care.
 Also, trial participants are often followed more closely than people not in a trial because researchers and clinicians are studying the treatment's effects.

 "There are more checks and balances when you're on a clinical trial," Legg said.
 "They do more blood work and more scans because they want to know what's going on."

 While the extra monitoring may require extra clinic visits, Legg believes the effort is worthwhile.
 When she developed uncomfortable side effects during the trial, she reported her symptoms to her physician, who saw her promptly.
 He reported her symptoms to other physicians with patients in the trial, and together they brainstormed a way to manage the side effects.